yahiaashraf92/ChatSystem_RubyONRails/ChatSystem_RubyONRails/README.md

 - **Planned**: Elasticsearch was intended for searching messages with partial body matching.
 This would allow for efficient full-text search across messages.
 - **Current Status**: The integration of Elasticsearch was planned but was not completed due to the approaching deadline.
 This feature would be crucial for implementing the search functionality and would be added in a future version.

+### 4. **Docker Configuration**
+- **Planned**: A more robust Docker configuration was intended to streamline the development and deployment process, ensuring that all services are properly configured and isolated.
+- **Current Status**: While the application runs in Docker, the configuration lacks optimizations for production use.
+In a future iteration, I would enhance the Docker setup with multi-stage builds, health checks, and more comprehensive service definitions to improve maintainability and performance.

 ## Future Enhancements

 Given more time, I would implement the following: